lufemoal19/MusicFestival/README.md

 - **Sass for Styling:** Harness the power of Sass to write maintainable and modular stylesheets.
 The use of variables, mixins, and nested rules ensures a clean and organized styling approach.

-- **CSS3 Transitions and Animations:** Bring the website to life with CSS3 transitions and animations.
-Enhance user interactions and create a visually engaging experience.

-- **Interactive JavaScript:** Utilize JavaScript to implement interactive features on the website.
+- **JavaScript:** Utilize JavaScript to implement interactive features on the website.
 From smooth scrolling to dynamic content loading, JavaScript enhances the overall user experience.

 ## Getting Started